aaditya29/Sentiment-Analysis-Using-Multimodal-AI-Model/training/readme.md

 # Training Our Data

-We are going to train our data in the:
+We are going to train our data in the form of:

 - csv data
 - video